 1. Mason Jars

-Mason jars are suggested but they aren’t the most economical use of space plus when you smash one – and you will – you have a freezer full of glass shards and wasted food.
+, or a similar brand, are often suggested for .
+However, they aren’t the most economical use of space because of their shape.
+Also, when you smash one – and you will – you have a full of glass shards and wasted .

-However, if you are storing smaller volumes of meat at once, using mason jars can be a feasible option.
+However, if you are storing smaller volumes of at once, using can be a feasible option.